flexera-public/policy_templates/README_GUIDELINE.md

 ### Name (REQUIRED)

-The name is the readme file header.
+The policy name is the readme file header.
 It begins with the Header 2 markdown characters ##.
 The name should match the value of the name field inside the policy template.
 The name includes the cloud supported and what it checks.
-If the policy is multi cloud then you can exclude the cloud and only write what it checks
+If the policy is multi cloud then the cloud can be excluded and only write what it checks

 Example with supported cloud: